 How to use your car’s life-saving emergency eCall system

-Millions of vehicles in the UK are fitted with eCall technology, but many drivers don't know how to use it.
-We explain how it works.
+Millions of vehicles in the UK are fitted with eCall, but many drivers don't know how to use it.
+We explain how the technology works.

 SOS Emergency eCall Button

-Many drivers have no knowledge of the vital emergency call (eCall) system that is fitted to new cars.
+Many drivers are unaware of the vital emergency call (eCall) system that is fitted to new cars in the UK.

-The technology is mandatory for all cars made from April 2018 onwards ‒ and it could potentially save your life following a serious collision.
+The technology is mandatory for all cars made from April 2018 onwards.
+And for a good reason: it could potentially save your life following a serious collision.

 National Highways joined forces with car manufacturers and road safety groups to raise awareness of the eCall feature, which is now found in millions of vehicles throughout the UK.